pyros-sd-models/pyrodigy/README.md

 The CLI commands allow you to list optimizers, manage configurations, and handle history entries.

 #### List Available Optimizers
-Displays a list of optimizers with both config and documentation:
+Displays a list of optimizers for which a wrapper exist
 ```bash
 pyrodigy list
 ```